Text & publication

 More info: slavsandtatars.com

 Digital print on PVC, 24 × 35 cm.
-Installation view at École des Beaux-Arts, Paris.
+Installation view at École des Beaux-Arts.

 Screenprint on mulberry paper, 31 × 43.5 cm, edition of 15 (+5AP), numbered, commissioned by Walther König.

 A one day lecture-workshop in collaboration with research platform ACED and the Royal College of Art.
 The event engaged with post-truth politics and the blurring of fact and fiction within design and journalistic practices.
-Speakers included Mould Map, Daniel Nørregaard and ACED.
+Speakers included Mould Map and Daniel Nørregaard.

 Pedagogic research project, initiated by Kingston School of Art lecturer Dr Cathy Gale and adopted by myself and several other design students.

-The project offered space within the institutional Graphic Design programme to unpack and toy with issues of art education and design practice through student-led symposia and pedagogic experiments.
+The project offered space within the institutional Graphic Design programme to unpack and toy with issues of art education and design practice through student-led symposia, inter-institutional workshops and pedagogic experiments.

 Read: Alternative Art School (PDF)